pheonix99/TomeOfTheFirebird/Readme.md

 ---
 Injured: Grants fast healing for 1 round per 2 paladin levels.

 Ensorcelled: Attempts Dispel Magic on lay on hands - does not ever dispel buffs on friendlies.
-Unlike other mercies I let this effect work in damage mode - dispells buffs there.
+(Arguable) Changes from Tabletop: Unlike other mercies this effect makes sense when used offensively so it works when used on enemies - it dispels buffs there.

 ### Items:
 ---